mattoi/frambo-backend-study/spring-boot/README.md

 ## API Documentation

 Here you can find descriptions for each type of JSON object representing an entity in the application and the endpoints for their manipulation.
-Fields with a * can't be null, but not all of them are required in a request body.
-I did implement some Delete methods, but realized that the relational structure will rarely allow any deletions, so I omitted them.
+Fields with a * can't be null, but depending on the HTTP method, some of them can be omitted.
+I did implement some Delete methods, but realized that the relational structure will rarely allow any deletions, so I chose to disable them.

 ##### TODO
+- Fix the database schema and initial data startup.
+- Implement the service layer and perform unit tests there instead of in the repository layer.
+- Implement unit tests involving invalid inputs.
+- Implement integration tests.
+- Use the logger where applicable.
 - Provide the appropriate response codes and bodies (when necessary) for better clarity.
 Right now, pretty much every successful call returns a 200 and every unsuccessful call returns a 500.
 - Update response bodies in this section after the implementation.
-- Consider changing Put requests to Patch, as they're not supposed to replace *all* of an object's fields (i.e the ID should always stay the same).
 - Consider using id as a path parameter for update methods instead of being included in the request body.
+- Implement authentication.

 ### Customer